 This champ will charm you, burst you and then if you live, she will ult and stealth the hell away from you, as well as she can dodge your q with her ult.
 Although, pre-6 you will win 1v1 fights, she won't engage them, and will often flash away as soon as she sees you.

 Her early game is as strong as yours, so you'll need to get ahead to beat her.
 Otherwise pretty even, but she can easily get ahead, as well as use her untargetable to dodge your burst.

 Try to bait his charge and jump out of it using a ward hop, and then you can probably win the duel.
-Make sure not to get CC'd though, if you do, you're dead for sure.
-I permaban this champion just because of how high his numbers are right now.
+Make sure not to get CC'd though, if you do, you're probably dead.
+After his nerfs, he's not nearly as strong.